Photography lighting, or rather lighting for photography is the most important aspect of image capturing. Don’t believe me?

 Some photographs are lit very simply.
 Others can have up to and including 6 different lights to light the background, the hair, the face, etc.

-They always start with one light and work up to the multiple lighting setup, testing the effect as they go.
+They always start with one light and work up to the multiple lighting setups.
+It is always beneficial for them to test effects as they go.

 Ever wondered what a backlight is?
 Or how a gel affects a scene?
 You have come to the right place.